williamcanin/crud-django-cbv/README.md

 ## About

 CRUD Django using Class Based-Views.
 Through NPM, the SASS preprocessor was used to write the stylesheet, Gulp to manage static file tasks like SASS, CSS and Javascript.
+The server is the basis of Browser-Sync, with livereload for development.
 The project also has setup to deploy on Heroku.

 ## Requirements